dex1t/sparrowbot/README.md

 # Sparrow Bot

 a Slack Bot to interact with Twitter for Customer Success :robot:
-a.k.a micro Twitter client on Slack
+a.k.a micro Twitter client on Slack.

 ## Features

-- [x] Search
+- [x] Egosearch
 - [x] Like/Unlike
 - [x] Retweet/Unretweet
 - [x] Reply via Slack Thread